hashicorp/terraform-website/content/source/docs/cloud/workspaces/variables.html.md

 Terraform often needs cloud provider credentials and other sensitive information that shouldn't be widely available within your organization.

-To protect these secrets, you can mark any any Terraform or environment variable as sensitive data by clicking its "Sensitive" checkbox (visible when editing).
+To protect these secrets, you can mark any Terraform or environment variable as sensitive data by clicking its "Sensitive" checkbox (visible when editing).

 Marking a variable as sensitive prevents anybody (including you) from viewing its value in the variables section of the workspace in Terraform Cloud's UI or with its Variables API endpoint.